 Perfectionism can easily come up for us when we get overwhelmed, feel shame, or find ourselves in an uncomfortable position; however, there is hope for you as a recovering perfectionist.
 As you learn to embrace imperfection, you can work towards creating habits that reinforce a growth mindset.

 Thankfully by the end of this post you've already done the best thing you can do on your journey to becoming a recovering perfectionist that can be productive AF—becoming aware.
 Now that you're aware of the issue, you can use the below tips to help manage and detox from your inner perfectionist:

 1. Be kind to yourself as you adopt a growth mindset

 Everyone struggles with perfectionism to some extent.
 As you go through the process of unlearning your habits and recognizing your patterns, remember that your progress will be extremely imperfect.
 This is a great time to start accepting more imperfection within your life.

 Allow yourself to make mistakes and do not beat yourself up mentally over them.
 Be kind as you remind yourself that everyone experiences failure and mistakes.
 Approach everything from the perspective of "this doesn't have to be perfect, but can I do a little better than the last time?".

 Embrace challenges and work to accept "failure" as an exciting opportunity to grow and expand what you can learn.

-Know that your first iteration is just an draft!
-No one creates a final draft on their first attempt.
-Brene Brown has a motto in her book Dare To Lead (highly recommend by the way) for the stories we tell ourselves and she calls it the "shitty first draft".
-AMEN!
-While she's referring to emotions, you can apply this same thought to the creative process.
-Whatever you're working on, shut the blinds and let the imperfect crap come out first.
-Know that you will have the time to tweak the project until it is imperfectly finished.
+As you practice failing, remember that our first iteration of something is just a draft; people are not expected to create a final draft of anything in their first attempt!
+As Brene Brown says, let your "shitty first draft" flow.
+Get it out so that you can move forward.
+Whatever you're practicing or working on, shut the blinds and let the imperfect crap come out first.
+Know that you will have the time to tweak whatever it is until it is imperfectly finished.